This is an older blog post, you will find one on more recent data here

 The ‘Advanced Insights’ presentation is displayed below:

-Later this week we will have a new update on the Permian, followed by a post on the Eagle Ford early next week.
+Later this week we will have a post on the Haynesville, followed by one on all covered states in the US next week.

 - Pennsylvania Department of Environmental Protection